Qu1ck5h0t/SteamClean/README.md

 Here's what it looks like:
 ![image](https://github.com/user-attachments/assets/7b741b43-4082-4bcc-9b12-abc5ffde8840)

+## Usage
+There's a place in the script where you paste your Steam/steamapps folder path.
+After that, just run the script and you're good to go!

 ## Context
 The day prior to writing the script, I had discovered that even though I've uninstalled Cyberpunk 2077 and PUBG through steam, the folders still remained on my machine and were hogging 100GB of my disk space for nothing.
 I knew that steam was terrible at uninstalling games, but I never thought it'd be this bad.
 Thus, I took matters into my own hands and got to coding this tool ASAP.